Moscow Metro: Ticketing

-History of smart ticketing
+History of the ticketing system

 Soviet era turnstiles simply accepted N kopeck coins.

 In the early years of Russian Federation (and with the start of a hyperinflation) plastic tokens were used.
 Disposable magnetic stripe cards were introduced in 1993 on a trial basis, and used as unlimited monthly tickets between 1996 and 1998.
 The sale of tokens ended on 1 January 1999, and they stopped being accepted in February 1999; from that time, magnetic cards were used as tickets with a fixed number of rides.

 On 1 September 1998, the Moscow Metro became the first metro system in Europe to fully implement "contactless" smart cards, known as Transport Cards.
 Transport Cards were the card to have unlimited amount of trips for 30, 90 or 365 days, its active lifetime was projected as 3½ years.
-Defective cards were to be exchanged at no cost.
+Defective cards were to be exchanged at no extra cost.